OrlandoJS/meetup-boilerplate/README.md

 To understand how to call the API, take a look on the tests: https://github.com/OrlandoJS/meetup-api/blob/master/test/app_test.js

-Keep it simples!
-Avoid crazy abstractions, it's just to people see how you start a project and can compare technologies.
+Keep it simple!
+Avoid crazy abstractions, it's just to people see how you start a project and then we can compare  with other technologies.

 Have fun!